-- Any child aged five years or younger who has been diagnosed with a VTEC infection should not go to a school, pre-school group, nursery or other childcare or child-minding group until well, and tests have shown them to no longer be infectious (two negative faecal specimens taken not less than 24 hours apart, the first to be taken not earlier than 24 hours after symptoms have ceased).
+- Any child aged 5 years or younger who has been diagnosed with a VTEC infection should not go to a school, preschool group, nursery or other childcare or child-minding group until well, and tests have shown them to no longer be infectious (two negative faecal specimens taken not less than 24 hours apart, the first to be taken not earlier than 24 hours after symptoms have ceased).

 - Older children should not go to school and other social settings until they are well and 48 hours have elapsed after passing their first normal stool.
-In children older than five years who are not able to maintain good personal hygiene, the local Health Protection Service should be consulted on the need to undertake microbiological testing to ensure that they are free from infection before returning to school.
+In children older than 5 years who are not able to maintain good personal hygiene, the local Public Health Service should be consulted on the need to undertake microbiological testing to ensure that they are free from infection before returning to school.

 - Most patients recover spontaneously by 1-2 weeks after symptoms start.
 Infants, children and the elderly are at greatest risk of complications.

-- Risk of haemolytic uraemic syndrome (HUS):
+- Risk of HUS:

 - For children aged <10 years, the risk of developing HUS is about 15%.

 - Overall, approximately 5% of infected patients develop HUS.